-Lemp Mansion in St. Louis is considered one of the most haunted buildings in the United States.
-It is now a restaurant and inn, so you can dine and spend the night with the ghosts of the Lemps.
+Considered one of the most haunted buildings in the United States.
+This old family home is now a restaurant and inn, so you can dine and spend the night with the ghosts of the Lemps.
 America's first lager beer brewers met their untimely demise beginning with the mysterious circumstance surrounding the death of Frederick Lemp, William's favorite son and the heir apparent to the brewery presidency.
 Death seemed to stalk the Lemps as the family continued in tragedy with several self-inflicted mortalities.
 Join the hunt for paranormal activity, attend their Halloween bash and dare to stay the night.

 A portion of the Rock Hollow Trail in Wildwood is said to be watched by the "shadow people."
 This 2.3 mile section of old railroad tracks is one of the largest American Indian mound sites; it was walked by settlers crossing the country; and it was used by the Union Army during the Civil War.
 The ghostly apparitions that haunt Zombie Road watch from the trees, but might step out onto the trail if a traveler is brave enough to traverse the secluded path.

-Known as the Bloodiest 47 Acres in America, this prison was once the largest prison in the U.S., housing 5,200 inmates at its peak.
-However, this 182-year-old prison is now far from its peak and belongs to apparitional sightings, unexplained sounds and horrifying stories.
+Known as the Bloodiest 47 Acres in America and was once the largest prison in the U.S., housing 5,200 inmates at its peak.
+However, this 183-year-old facility is now far from its peak and belongs to apparitional sightings, unexplained sounds and horrifying stories.
 Whether the spirit belongs to a victim of the 1954 prison riot or was sentenced to death in the gas chamber, the Missouri State Penitentiary in Jefferson City is sure to make your hair stand on end.

 This Kansas City train station, built in 1914, was a bustling hub of activity.
 In its prime, more than 200 passenger trains passed through the station on a daily basis.
 Union Station is still a hub of culture, education and entertainment.
 At night this time of year, it belongs to the supernatural.
 When the sun goes down the station belongs to the spirits who are still waiting for their trains.
 Employees tell stories of a woman in a black dress walking down the stairs after hours and apparitions of travelers with suitcases wandering the halls.
 The Kansas City Ghosts and Gangsters tour includes the gruesome story of the Union Station massacre and other Kansas City horror stories.